-Let your firearms breathe each night Don’t slide you long gun in its case after each hunt and forget about it.
+Page 2 of 2 - Let your firearms breathe each night Don’t slide you long gun in its case after each hunt and forget about it.

 Even tiny amounts of moisture you didn’t see can cause damage overnight.
 After each hunt, uncase your firearm, wipe it down and run the bore if necessary, then let it air dry for several hours just as you would your boots and gloves after a long day.